 Another update: My employer is being sued for $250 million over its reporting.
 I don’t agree with much of the lawsuit but the plaintiff has a good point about the initial report.

-Last update: The lawsuit was thrown out and despite the blatantly bad journalism, folks in the newsroom felt vindicated.
+Yet another update: The lawsuit was thrown out and despite the blatantly bad journalism, folks in the newsroom felt vindicated.
 I’m not entirely sure if anyone learned a lesson.